School of Diagnostic Medical Sonography Admissions Requirements

 Students are also prohibited from using any tobacco products once they have entered any education program.
 Any student who uses tobacco is in violation of this policy and will face disciplinary action up to and including termination from the program.
 If a student is directly observed using tobacco products, they will be required to complete a nicotine test with the Employee Health Department.
 In the event this test is positive, they will face disciplinary action up to and including termination from the program.

 Any student who gains employment with Saint Luke’s Health System during or after their educational program must retest for nicotine during their Employee Health pre-employment physical.
 If this results in a positive test, the offer of employment will be rescinded.

 There are no exceptions to any segment of this policy.

-Application deadline: 2nd Friday of March, annually
+Application deadline: the second Friday of March, annually

 Start date: September, annually

 - Complete the application (PDF) form.